Working and Learning

 - Always be in possession of your ID card, show it when requested and do not allow anyone else to use your ID card.
 It is important each student keeps their own ID card safe.
 You can obtain a temporary ID card at reception if you have forgotten yours, or a new card can be sourced from the LRC if it is lost.

 - Not help or invite non-students onto the College premises – inform staff immediately if non-students are on the premises.
 Visitors must report to Main Reception.
-Students found accompanying non-invited individuals onto College premises including know suspended or excluded students, will themselves be suspended.
+Students found accompanying non-invited individuals onto College premises including known suspended or excluded students, will themselves be suspended.

 - Report to reception if you feel unwell and need to see a First Aider.